Marco2002/hello-world/README.md

 # hello-world
 Hello word repository

-Rpositoryused to learn and understand GitHub.
+Reository used to learn and understand GitHub.